Skipping meals during pregnancy is harmful to both you and your baby. Here are 7 reasons why you shouldn’t skip meals during pregnancy.

 3. Deficient Cognitive and Motor Functioning

-Less severe folate or vitamin B12 deficiency cases may seem normal at first, but the child may have learning difficulty as they grow older (6).
+Less severe folate or vitamin B12 deficiency cases may seem normal at first, but the child may have learning difficulties as they grow older (6).

 4. Fetus Death

 An Extreme case of malnutrition in the mother can lead to the death of the fetus or a baby soon after birth.

 However, it does not happen to women eating 2-3 meals daily, but women with severe anorexia may see this outcome.

 Skipping meals regularly will most likely cause physical and/or neurological defects in babies than causing death.

 The harmful effect of Skipping meals on Pregnant Woman’s Health